 There was a desperation in Iliera’s voice as she cried out.
 I didn’t have time to feel desperate.
 I didn’t have time to wait for Iliera’s protection.

-Inside of the Tomb of Sargeras, we had gone to work, fighting the Legion so that we could find and seal the portal that was allowing them to pour into our world.
+Inside of the Traveler, we had gone to work, fighting the Legion forces.
 The heroes made good progress, but then the Academy of Hope ran into my old nemesis.

-While most of the other academy members fought onward toward Kil’Jaeden, Iliera, Fynn, and I, had been cut off, unable to press forward without first going through… him.
+While most of the other academy members fought onward toward our main objective, some of us had been cut off, as Xer’Thraxis demanded a final confrontation.

-The dreadlord looked me over for a long moment, then released his blade and slashed his fel-infused claws at me with all his might.
-I felt the tension fade in the demonic weapon and quickly dropped it, slipping through the twisting nether in the blink of an eye.
-Teleportation on this vessel was easier than it was back home, no doubt because we were swirling through the nether already… soaking in the energy here.
+Meanwhile, Xer’Thraxis didn’t seem to care.
+He looked me over for a long moment, then released his blade and slashed his claws at me with all his might.
+I felt the tension fade in the weapon and quickly dropped it, slipping through the twisting nether in the blink of an eye.
+Teleportation on this vessel was easier than it was back home, no doubt because we were swirling through the aether already… soaking in the energy here.

 Xer’Thraxis roared in response, twisting around and slashing at me with his massive blade once more.
 I dodged the attack with ease, and the sword slashed through the ship, cutting deep into the hull.